IrvingZha0/lab-bcos/docs/FISCO-BCOS System Contract Introduction.md

 For the case like business needs more rigorous smart contract, extend Filter provided by permission management contract to meet the requirement.

-1. Custom 'process' method inherting TransactionFilterBase base on business permission contract.
+1. Custom 'process' method inheriting TransactionFilterBase base on business permission contract.
 2. Deploy business permission contract and get contract address.
 3. Call SystemProxy exposed method 'getRoute' to get TransactionFilterChain contract address.
 4. Call TransactionFilterChain exposed method 'addFilter' to register contract to proxy.